chrisco/playbook/index.md

 ### OKRs

 Sure, it feels a little bit like you're working for a bigger company, but we're also big on [OKRs](http://en.wikipedia.org/wiki/OKR), which is the tool Google uses to set personal goals and targets.
-Each quarter, we all write down our personal targets for the next 3 months in areas we want to grow in in our careers, and add them into WeekDone.
+Each quarter, we all write down our personal targets for the next 3 months in areas we want to grow in in our careers, and add them into [7Geese](https://www.7geese.com/).
 We'll then aim to hit as many of these as possible in the next few months.

-All OKRs are visible to the whole team, and we all try to coach each other and give plenty of motivation to make sure everyone is making the time to focus on growing in areas which are important to them.
+All OKRs are visible to the whole team, and we all try to coach each other and provide plenty of motivation to make sure everyone is making the time to focus on growing in areas which are important to them.

 ### 1:1s

-Each month, on the first day of the month, every shipmate has a [1:1 call](http://hanno.co/logbook/helping-our-team-to-grow) (or an in-person meeting, if they're in the same city) with [Jon](http://hanno.co/team/jon).
+Each month, during the first week of the month, every shipmate has a [1:1 call](http://hanno.co/logbook/helping-our-team-to-grow) (or an in-person chat, if they're in the same city) with [Jon](http://hanno.co/team/jon).
 In short, it's a chance to have a chat about how the month went, and what else Hanno can be doing to help you grow, and make life better for you.

+Ahead of that 1:1, Jon will send brief feedback on the month's progress, via 7Geese.

 # New Hires